Reference

 Return true if config

-(a vector of boolean numbers as the mask of sets) is a set packing of sets
+(a vector of boolean numbers as the mask of sets) is a set packing of sp

 .